Dr Brant Walkley

 Sir Robert Hadfield Building

-I joined The University of Sheffield in October 2016 as a Postdoctoral Research Associate after completing my PhD in Chemical and Biomolecular Engineering at The University of Melbourne, Australia (awarded December 2016).
-I also hold Bachelor degrees from The University of Melbourne in Chemical and Biomolecular Engineering (Honours) and Science (Biochemistry and Molecular Biology), and have 7 years of international research and consulting experience across world leading academic institutions and industry.
+I was appointed Lecturer in the Department of Chemical and Biological Engineering in Sept 2019, where I lead the Sustainable Materials at Sheffield (SMASH) research team.
+Prior to this I was a Postdoctoral Research Associate in the Department of Materials Science and Engineering, The University of Sheffield (Oct 2016 – Aug 2019), and completed my PhD in Chemical and Biomolecular Engineering at The University of Melbourne, Australia (awarded Dec 2016).
+I also hold Bachelor degrees from The University of Melbourne in Chemical and Biomolecular Engineering (Honours) and Science (Biochemistry and Molecular Biology).

 - Research interests